The time has come. More terrifying than perhaps even the first date. For parents, that is. It’s the moment of getting your teen their first car.

 If you’re deciding on whether to go new or used, used cars are ok, but as we’ve said before, the newer the better.
 The reason being is that safety gets better every model year with new technology and innovation.
 Plus there are new safety systems around now like Teen Driver, which is offered by General Motors on newer model cars.

 So while it is true, newer vehicles are generally going to be the safest, used doesn’t have to mean unsafe.
 This brings us to the Insurance Institute of Highway Safety’s list of used car recommendations for teen drivers.
-You can check it out the lengthy list here.
-It includes 131 used vehicles organized in 49 best choices under $20,000 and 82 good choices under $10,000.
+It includes vehicles under two categories:

-One last thing to keep in mind before you sign.
-Make sure you have the vehicle checked for outstanding recalls.
+- Check for Recalls: Make sure you check the vehicle VIN checked for outstanding recalls.
 Check the NHTSA database for recall information.

 Tags: crash tests driver safety teen Used Cars